-We recognize revenue when the price is fixed or determinable, persuasive evidence of an arrangement exists, the product is sold or the service is performed, and collectability of the resulting receivable is reasonably assured.
+We recognize revenue when the price is fixed or determinable, persuasive evidence of an arrangement exists, the product is sold or the service is performed, and collectibility of the resulting receivable is reasonably assured.

 We defer and recognize new card fee revenues on a straight-line basis over the period commensurate with our service obligation to our customers.
 We consider the service obligation period to be the average card lifetime.
 We determine the average card lifetime for each pool of homogeneous products (e.g., products that exhibit the same characteristics such as nature of service and terms and conditions) based on company-specific historical data.
 Currently, we determine the average card lifetime separately for our GPR cards and gift cards.
 For our GPR cards, we measure the card lifetime as the period of time, inclusive of reload activity, between sale (or activation) of a card and the date of the last positive balance on that card.
 We analyze GPR cards activated between six and thirty months prior to each balance sheet date.
 We use this historical look-back period as a basis for determining our average card lifetime because it provides sufficient time for meaningful behavioral trends to develop.
-Currently, our GPR cards have an average card lifetime of seven months.
+Currently, our GPR cards have an average card lifetime of six months.
 The usage of gift cards is limited to the initial funds loaded to the card.
 Therefore, we measure these gift cards' lifetime as the redemption period over which cardholders perform the substantial majority of their transactions.
 Currently, gift cards have an average lifetime of six months.
 We reassess average card lifetime quarterly.
 Average card lifetimes may vary in the future as cardholder behavior changes relative to historical experience because customers are influenced by changes in the pricing of our services, the availability of substitute products, and other factors.

-We also defer and expense commissions paid to retail distributors related to new card sales ratably over the average card lifetime, which is currently seven months for our GPR cards and six months for gift cards.
+We also defer and expense commissions paid to retail distributors related to new card sales ratably over the average card lifetime, which is currently six months for our GPR cards and six months for gift cards.

 We report our different types of revenues on a gross or net basis based on our assessment of whether we act as a principal or an agent in the transaction.
 To the extent we act as a principal in the transaction, we report revenues on a gross basis.
 In concluding whether or not we act as a principal or an agent, we evaluate whether we have the substantial risks and rewards under the terms of the revenue-generating arrangements, whether we are the party responsible for fulfillment of the services purchased by the cardholders, and other factors.
-For all of our significant revenue-generating arrangements, including GPR and gift cards, we recognize revenues on a gross basis.
+For most of our significant revenue-generating arrangements, including GPR and gift cards, we recognize revenues on a gross basis.
+As it relates to our tax refund processing services, we act as an agent in these transactions and record revenues on a net basis.